Home

 • Chemical composition of solids, liquids, and gases

-• Mineralogical composition of solids, thin films, and powders
+• Mineralogical composition of solids, thin films, and powders, and

 • Age determination using optically stimulated luminescence methods

-As a University-based research organization, we strive to be a reliable and unbiased source of data and information.
-For information about developing collaborative research projects, getting technical advice from our experts, or submitting samples for analysis, please contact the Section Head, Randy Locke.
+As a university-based research organization, we strive to be a reliable and unbiased source of data and information.
+For information about developing collaborative research projects, getting technical advice from our experts, or submitting samples for analysis, please contact Randy Locke.